pulled pork icon.Pulled Pork

 • Walnut

-Pair Different Woods to Get the Best of Both Worlds
+Mix Different Woods to Get the Best of Both Worlds

-A popular approach is to use a bit of one of the more intense woods, like oak, and add in some fruit wood, like apple, to sweeten it up.
+A popular approach is to use a bit of one of the more intense woods like oak, and add in some fruit wood like apple, to sweeten it up.
 Other popular combinations are oak and cherry, for a strong flavor and fantastic color, or apple and cherry for a milder flavor and fantastic color.

 By blending woods, you can tailor your smoke intensity and taste to match your sauce, a style of cooking for an entire meal, and even your beverage choices.
 And it’s just fun to see what you can come up with!